225221834/MVCMODEL/README.md

-For the demonsration purposes, the .env is not pushed to remote repository.
+For practising purposes, the .env is not pushed to remote repository for MVC model sample exercise.